ufal/npfl129/exam/questions.md

 #### Questions@:, Lecture 7 Questions

-1. Describe the prediction of $k$ for the nearest neighbors, both for regression and classification.
+1. Describe the prediction of $k$ nearest neighbors, both for regression and classification.
 Define $L_p$ norm and describe uniform, inverse, and softmax weighting.
 [10]

 1. Show that $L^2$-regularization can be obtained from a suitable prior by Bayesian inference (from the MAP estimate).
 [10]